simplespace-cat/libavifinfo-mirror/README.md

 **libaom** at https://aomedia.googlesource.com/aom/#submitting-patches.

 ## PHP implementation

+The PHP implementation of libavifinfo is a subset of the C API.

 `libavifinfo` was [implemented](https://github.com/php/php-src/pull/7711) into **php-src** natively and is available through `getimagesize()` at head.
 If it is